Hexana for VS Code — Feature Reference¶

 - JS / TS-side type inference for

-- Goto Symbol contribution scoped to
+lldb. - Goto Symbol contribution scoped to

-.witdeclarations and.wasmexports. - JVM artifact viewers (
+.witdeclarations and.wasmexports. - Decoded JVM artifact views — the three-tab

 These are tracked for future versions; some are JetBrains-only by design (where they depend on IntelliJ Platform APIs without a VS Code equivalent).